Edgar E. Peters

+The fractal market hypothesis (FMH) was proposed by Peters (1994).
+That hypothesis suggests that financial markets are stable and efficient when participants have diverse investment horizons, that that prices reflect the interplay of these horizons, and market instability arises when short-term investors dominate and disrupt that balance.

-Recent research has supported the FMH as well describing the Global Financial Crisis of 2008 as well as Tech Bubble of 2000.
+Recent research has supported the FMH as well describing the 2008 financial crisis as well as Tech Bubble of 2000.
 The FMH is a model of investor behavior that unlike the efficient-market hypothesis assumes investors have multiple time horizons and interpret information based upon their horizon.

 More recently he has contributed to the risk parity literature.